-The Pillar 3 returns must be prepared on a basis of recognising the reinsurance to close of all 1992 and prior non-life business into Equitas, effective as at 31 December 1995.
-In particular, only transactions, assets and liabilities relating to 1993 and post non-life business (and ALL life business) must be reported in the return.
-Any transactions occurring in the current year relating to 1992 and prior non-life business must NOT be reported in this return.

-2.11.1 These instructions are specifically for completion of the quarterly Pillar 3 reporting required for each quarter end from 30 September 2025 onwards.
+2.11.1 These instructions are specifically for completion of the QAD reporting required for each quarter end from 31 December 2025 onwards.

-2.12 Use of QSR990 and QAD990 to clarify approach to completion
+2.12 Use of QAD990 to clarify approach to completion

-2.12.1 Managing agents are encouraged to use the ‘comments’ facility provided at QSR990 and QAD990 where they consider that this would help Lloyd’s understand the approach taken in the completion of any part of the submission, if the agent considers that this could minimise the need for Lloyd’s to raise a subsequent query with the agent.
+2.12.1 Managing agents are encouraged to use the ‘comments’ facility provided at QAD990 where they consider that this would help Lloyd’s understand the approach taken in the completion of any part of the submission, if the agent considers that this could minimise the need for Lloyd’s to raise a subsequent query with the agent.
 This does not obviate the requirement for the return to be prepared in accordance with the instructions.